christopher-buss/roblox-ts-project-template/README.md

    create a new repository.
 2. Clone the repository to your local machine.
 3. Run `pnpm install` to install all the dependencies.
-4. Run `pnpm run watch-dev` to start the development server.
+4. Run `pnpm run dev:start` to start the development server.
-5. Sync in with rojo (either by using the rojo extension or by running `pnpm run sync-dev`).
-6. Start coding! 🎉
+5. Start coding! 🎉

 ### Resources

-The following is a list of resources that are used in this project (in alphabetical order):
+The following is a list of primary resources that are used in this project (in alphabetical order):

 #### Packages